richelbilderbeek/wilson_et_al_pci_rr_review/README.md

 However, despite extensive research, successful translation of laboratory findings to the clinic is rare (Pankevich et al., 2013; Silverman et al., 2022).
-Many factors may contribute to this lack of success including target choice, outcome measures insensitive to change, disease stage at which treatment is initiated, lack of construct validity and high risk of bias in the preclinical literature.
+Many factors may contribute to this lack of success including target choice, outcome measures insensitive to change, disease stage at which treatment is initiated, lack of construct validity and high risk of bias in the preclinical literature [richelbilderbeek: describe bias here, not below].

+[richelbilderbeek: I would enjoy to see alpha values, p values and the number of tests done, over multiple papers.
+E.g. if 1 paper find gene X out of 20 to be significant, where many others don't, we can expect that that paper's result was due to chance]

 The successful translation of laboratory findings to clinical trials is a major challenge in many areas of biomedical research (Ioannidis, 2006), and is not limited to neurodevelopmental research.
 Poor methodological quality and high risks of bias – such as lack of randomisation of animals or lack of blinded outcome assessment – can also contribute to this translational barrier by compromising the internal validity of a study (Krauth et al., 2013).
-Bias describes a systematic error within a study, caused by a variable other than the intervention of interest, that influences the measured outcome.
+Bias describes a systematic error within a study, caused by a variable other than the intervention of interest, that influences the measured outcome [richelbilderbeek: describe bias above, not here].

 By ensuring that a study is internally valid, we can be more confident that – apart from random error – findings from the study reflect a true cause-and-effect relationship between the intervention of